Have you tried reading aloud with secondary students? I have, and the results are positive!

 As I read aloud, I’ve reflected with students about the metacognition of the process.
 Do they enjoy hearing information?
 If so, how can we transfer that idea to the rest of their learning?
 Reading aloud with my high schoolers has allowed me to broach the topics of study skills, paper revisions, and audio books.

 We teachers constantly seek ways to improve our students’ understanding of our content, and through reading aloud with secondary students, I’ve found great success.
-Sure, I am enjoying a story with them and analyzing the content.
-More than that, I am establishing patterns that they enjoy and can use for life.
-We are working together through read alouds.
+Sure, we are enjoying a story and analyzing the content.
+More than that, we are establishing patterns that they enjoy and can use for life.
+We are working together through read-alouds.

 Management.